gofynd/fdk-client-java/documentation/partner/THEME.md

-Remove a theme from the partner server configurations.
+This endpoint is used to delete a theme from the specified company and application.

 *Returned Response:*